 - Pomegranate seeds, for serving (I couldn't find any, so I used mint!
 Not at all a substitute, but still tasty.)

-- Lay out two layers of cheesecloth over a strainer, and pour the yogurt into it.
+- Stir the salt into the yogurt.
+Lay out two layers of cheesecloth over a strainer, and pour the yogurt into it.
 Tie the yogurt in the cheesecloth, creating a little sack that can be hung up.

 - Hang cheesecloth with yogurt to dry over a sink for at least eight hours, and up to 24 hours.
 On a hot summer’s day (or most days in Texas), transfer draining yogurt to the fridge after the night, and hang it in there to continue draining.

 - To whip labaneh, place it in a cold bowl with just a drizzle of milk.
 (Note: I didn't add milk.)
 Whip with a whisk or an electric mixer until labaneh is light and airy and firm peaks form.